- Top 25 Employer List for 2020

 The Top 25 list merits a closer look, as it provides insight into the overall economic climate in Cambridge.
 While measuring the city’s most significant employers, it is worth noting that the term “employee” can mean different things to different employers.
 To ensure a reliable basis for comparison across organizations, the Top 25 counts Full Time Equivalents (FTEs).
 A person working full time between 35 and 40 hours per week counts as one FTE (or one employee).
 Therefore, a person employed half time is 0.5 FTEs and a person working one full day a week is 0.2 FTEs (based on a 5 day work week).

-Over 57,000 full time equivalent positions are found across this range of employers, representing almost 43% of the Cambridge workforce reported by the Commonwealth of Massachusetts.
-The three largest employers in the city are Harvard University, the Massachusetts Institute of Technology, and the City of Cambridge.
-Eight of the top employers are pharmaceutical companies or research institutes engaged in biotechnology, drug development, or genetics research.
-These eight employers have over 12,600 employees.
+Almost 59,000 full time equivalent positions are found across this range of employers, representing almost 43% of the Cambridge workforce reported by the Commonwealth of Massachusetts.
+The three largest employers in the city are Harvard University, the Massachusetts Institute of Technology, and Takeda Pharmaceuticals.
+Seven of the top employers are pharmaceutical companies or research institutes engaged in biotechnology, drug development, or genetics research.
+These eight employers have over 12,400 employees.

 Some employers annually appear on the Top 25 list.
-Harvard University and MIT have shared the first two positions on every list since 1986; in all but two years, Harvard was the city’s largest employer.
-Lesley University regularly appears on the list, although further down in the ranking.
-The City of Cambridge generally ranks third, and Mt.
+Harvard University and MIT have shared the first two positions on every list since 1986; in all but two years, Harvard has been the City’s largest employer.
+The City of Cambridge has generally ranked third in the past, and Mt.
 Auburn Hospital and Draper Laboratories have also been listed every year since 1986.

 While Cambridge is known as a hotbed of internet and software innovation, much of that work occurs at smaller firms.
 Still, six of the Top 25 fall in this sector: Akamai Technologies, Hubspot, Google, IBM, Pegasystems, and CarGurus.
 The CIC also lends support to many internet startups.
-Finally, the Top 25 includes a diverse set of seven employers ranging from health care (Cambridge Health Alliance, Mt.
+Finally, the Top 25 includes a diverse set of seven employers ranging from electronics and heath care technology (Philips North America), health care delivery (Cambridge Health Alliance, Mt.
 Auburn Hospital) to consultants (Forrester Research) to research Institutes (Draper Laboratories, Broad Institute) and encompassing the educational services firm EF Education First and the Federal Government.
 The Top 25 list demonstrates the range, strength and capacity for economic growth in Cambridge, explaining the high level of confidence in its future.

 For More Information